RoelofRuis/propagator/README.md

 These values are called the variable domain.
 Constraints define relations between these variables, allowing to iteratively reduce the variable domains, until either a solution is found, or the problem turns out to be unsolvable, meaning there is no combination of values that satisfy all constraints.

-Once you have modeled your problem in terms of variables and constraints, proceed to the next steps.
+The first step of using this library is defining your problem in terms of variables and constraints.
+Once you have done that, proceed with the next sections.

 ### 1 - Define your variables